 Secondly, as employees learn new jobs and acquire new skill sets, their confidence will increase which is good for morale, collaboration, and general job satisfaction.
 Thirdly, moving to different departments regularly pushes employees to make new friends and seek input quickly.
 And lastly, understanding more of the ins and outs of their co-workers’ jobs helps team members to collaborate more easily and productively because they have a better frame of reference for discussions.

-7. Build a Community
+7. Build a Community – Through A Collaborative Process

 In order to encourage collaboration, it’s important to establish a sense of community at your workplace, even if workers are remote.
 In a workplace, many people will refrain from taking risks for fear of being “unprofessional” while others will keep their constructive criticism to themselves because they don’t want to “rock the boat”.
 Some employees struggle to even ask questions because they don’t want to look incompetent.